Ne-k/Nebulix/README.md

 **Note:** The `Discord/InteractionCreate.js` file is meant to be an example or a rough idea of the interaction handling side of the bot and may be implemented differently depending on your bot structure.

+## Laundry List
+[ ] Implement ReCaptcha to prevent spamming of requests

 ## Contributing

 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting